caiovini980/caiovini980/README.md

-I'm a 22 years old Computer Engineer which love games and is currently learning Unity3D to make then.
+I'm a 22 years old Computer Engineer which love video games and I'm currently working on some personal projects on Unity3D.
-Actually studying ReactJS and NodeJS and I have some knowledge of Scrum and Project Management.
+Actually learning Unity3D, ReactJS and NodeJS.
+Also, I have some knowledge of Scrum and Project Management.

 🔭 I’m currently working on QRUP, a ecologial product that wants to reduce the amount of plastic cups in the cities, as a backend developer.